kaiser-hamid-rabbi/kaiser-hamid-rabbi/README.md

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:kaiser.hamid.rabbi@gmail.com)

 Hello, Universe!
-This is Kaiser Hamid Rabbi, Software Engineer in the Machine Learning team at TigerIT which focuses on Biometric Research and end-to-end credential management solutions.
+This is Kaiser Hamid Rabbi, Software Engineer in the Machine Learning team at TigerIT focuses on Biometric Research and end-to-end credential management solutions.
 I am generally positively charged and always try to learn my lessons the hard way.
 I would characterize myself as both a Computer Scientist and a Machine Learning Engineer and in the past, I’ve tried many things before finding my way, before finding my passions.
 I’m an